arendsee/language-of-dice/README.md

 There are several fancy optimizations that can be added to the compiler.
 Mainly, the distribution of many events can be solved exactly.
-Since lod deals exclusively with discrete outcomes, an event can be expressed exactly as a probability vector, which will require infinite memory only in occasional cases.
+Since lod deals exclusively with discrete outcomes, an event can be expressed exactly as a probability vector, which will require infinite memory in certain cases.
 This compiler optimization step will require a decent mathematician.

+When exact solutions are not tractable, certain events can be replaced by their simulated probability mass functions.
+This will be expecially simple for events that take no arguments.

 ## Language Overview